PREDATORY TRUTHS AND OPPORTUNISTIC SELLING

 During my time working on the consulting side of the business, I have been asked several times about why being independent matters with cellular lease negotiations.
 I have also been asked about the difference between companies and their intentions.
 I have been exposed to nearly every sales approach and tactic ever developed.
 I have also been introduced and have been courted by nearly every company in the acquisition/aggregation marketplace.

 I can say with a great deal of confidence that every single group I have encountered has been professional, courteous, and also very well marketed and represented.
-This representation is a byproduct of highly sophisticated and skilled leaders, very hard working and endearing sales representatives.
-It also an indication of a robust operating budget.

 These groups are making a lot of money.

-This operating budget is generally funded by a marketplace that landowners are not able connect with, but there is also a significant portion of their budget that is generated by Opportunistic Selling.
+This operating budget is generally funded by a marketplace that landowners are not able connect with, but there is also a significant portion of their budget that is

 Opportunistic Selling is not to dissimilar from the Predatory Selling which was a buzzword during the mortgage industry boom.
-If you do not recall that dark time in our country’s history, a mortgage sales rep would sell higher interest rates or less favorable terms to a landowner in order to generate higher yields and, thus, higher commission spreads.
+If you do not recall that dark time in

-I have known some reps who were making $500k-$1m dollars annually and many of them could not even explain to me the processes associated with their ascension to that level of income.
+I have known some reps who were making $500k-$1m dollars annually and many of them could not even explain to me the processes associated with their ascension to that

 The reason that many people were extracting this much from an industry, that failed, was that the entire market was unregulated.
-Representatives were permitted to do what they needed to close business, and often the market was dictated by the representative’s ability to charge more for certain programs.
-Or even worse, committing fraud to help advance their bottom line:
+Representatives were permitted to do

 https://www.fool.com/investing/2016/09/18/dissecting-wells-fargos-fraud.aspx

-Our goal at Wireless Consulting Partners LLC, is to help educate landowners in the types of Predatory Selling that have become the norm in cellular leasehold industry, so you can help avoid contributing to someone else’s wealth.
+Our goal at Wireless Consulting Partners LLC, is to help educate landowners in the types of Predatory Selling that have become the norm in cellular leasehold industry,

 Here are some basic things you can look for, to help you know if the company that you are being approached by is aligned with your interests:

-1. Are they always showing you recent news stories about mergers or technological advances aimed to make you feel like your site could go away? – If you are dealing with any group that likes to share these stories, stop right where you are and run away.
-Another tool that groups will use is the “your site might go away if you don’t sign an extension now.”
-Anyone who will use negative news or fear to earn your business is not your ally.
+with any group that likes to share these stories, stop right where you are and run away.
+Another tool that groups will use is the “your site might go away if you don’t

-2. Are they offering signing bonuses or imposing strict deadlines for your decision? – Many sale or lease negotiations will include signing bonuses attempting to lure you away from the total value of your transaction.
-Signing bonuses are nothing more than a way to reduce the value of the total negotiation through clever mathematics.
-If you are finished with your negotiation, they can be a nice added feature, but unless you know for sure you are at the top of your negotiation you are merely giving away money.
+If you are finished with your negotiation, they can be a nice added feature, but unless you know for sure you are at the top of your negotiation you are merely giving

 A recent example would be a group offering to trade your rental for future consideration or dividends.